spotfiresoftware/tibco-streaming-community/components/CramerView/README.md

 the while streaming the included sensor data through a Correlation operator, discovering in real-time which sensor readings are correlated to the _failure_ (FailureCode) flag.

+Once running, either use your browser and open TIBCO LiveView Web at http://localhost:10080 or open CramerView.dxp using TIBCO Spotfire
+10.5 or higher.